 - Cambodian Rice Noodle Soup with Blood Tofu

 My feet did feel marginally smoother but, like a baby’s bottom?
 I really have no way to make the comparison.
 I definitely doubt it.
 I guess overall the fish did make me happy enough and I paid the price of admission.
 Would I do it again?
 Probably not as a solo experience but if a friend wanted to give it a try but was hesitant; I would probably lead the way.
 Maybe.
-At least now I know from experience what a fish pedicure is all about.
+At least now I know from experience what a fish pedicure and what Doctor Fish is all about.